gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 You don't have to run all algorithms.
 You can probably get away with just running algorithm 1 and algorithm 6.

+## Submission

+You will submit this assignment using GitHub Classroom.
+Use the "blank" repository that was created for you.

+Create a new file named "hw1_submission.md" in the root of your repository and include the answers to the nine questions above.
+After completing the assignment, commit and push your changes to the repository.

+**Be sure to add your name and email address to the README.md file.**
+This way we can associate your submission with you.